blackflux/robo-config/README.md

 ## But why...?

-_Why the hell does this package even exist?_ -
+_Why does this package even exist?_ -
 Let's face it, without npm and micro-services this repo would probably not exist.
 Npm has encouraged us to create a new repo and package for every re-usable code snippet.
 This is great from the re-usability perspective,